 Unfortunately, there is no logical distinction between short or medium haul flights when it comes to British Airways.
 The distance bands shown in the table are applied strictly to flights on partner airlines but not on BA itself.
 British Airways is known for adding or removing destinations from bands as it pleases.

 You can see a full list of the current destinations that are in the higher tier point earning band here.
-This article applies some of the data and lists British Airways Club Europe routes which are treated as ‘medium haul’ and so earn a tempting 160 tier points return.
+Click here for an article which applies some of the data and lists British Airways Club Europe routes which are treated as ‘medium haul’ and so earn a tempting 160 tier points return.
 Do two weekend breaks in a year to cities on this list and you’d have a British Airways Bronze card.
 You can learn more about the benefits of British Airways Bronze status in this article.

 As you can see, British Airways has a separate earnings rate for fares to Australia.
 However, there is a benefit in not flying direct as it is possible to earn more tier points if you break up your trip with, say, a 24 hour stop in Singapore.